Q. What is Gynecomastia?

 Q. How is Gynecomastia diagnosed?

 A. The first thing to do when enlarged breasts become a problem is to rule out any other health conditions.
-Your doctor should perform a thorough physical examination and check your medical history together with any prescription drugs you are currently taking.
+Your gynecomastia consultation should begin with a thorough physical examination and check your medical history together with any prescription drugs you are currently taking.
 Your doctor may request other tests are carried out such as blood tests, mammograms, CT scans and MRIs.
 This will ensure there are no other underlying causes and that the most suitable treatment can be carried out.

 Q. How is Gynecomastic treated?